haseebk06/haseebk06/README.md

 *   🌍  Currently based in Karachi, Pakistan
 *   🖥️  See my portfolio at <a href='https://juniorawan06.github.io/Juniorawan06/'>Portfolio</a>
-*   🧠  Currently Learning Mern Stack Development from Saylani Mass IT Training (SMIT).
+*   🧠  Currently Learning TypeScript.
 *   🤝  I'm open to collaborating on interesting projects as a developer.

 ### Skills